Find Trade Colleges

 • Appliance Assembler

 In 2016, there was an estimated number of 45,700 jobs in the United States for Electromechanical Equipment Assembler.
 There is little to no growth in job opportunities for Electromechanical Equipment Assembler.
-The BLS estimates 3,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.

 undefined